Hearing Instrument Dispenser

 Details about each content area and the tasks included in the exam are available on the HID Exam Materials page.

-Candidates must receive a passing score in all four content areas must retest on a subsequent exam date.
+Candidates must receive a passing score in all four content areas, or they must retest on a subsequent exam date.
 The retake will only include the failed content area.
-Additionally, several activities related to patient safety have been designated as critical; if these activities are not performed, or performed incorrectly, the candidate will fail regardless of their score.
+Additionally, several activities related to patient safety have been designated as critical; if these activities are not performed, or performed incorrectly, the candidate will not pass the exam, regardless of their score.

-You are required bring a live subject for the earmold impression portion of the practical.
-If you do not bring a subject, you will not be allowed to take any portion of the exam.
+You are required to bring someone with you as your subject for the earmold impression portion of the practical.
+If you do not bring someone, you will not be allowed to take any portion of the exam.
 An Informed Consent Agreement, which your subject must sign, will be supplied on the day of the exam.
 All subjects must be at least 18 years of age.
 No one under the age of 18 years will be allowed in the examination area.

-Note: It is important that your subject have sufficiently clean ear canals and no medically related ear problems so that impressions can be made.
-It is your responsibility to select such a person as your subject.
-Check this a few days before you arrive for the examination.
+Note: It is important that the person you bring as your subject have sufficiently clean ear canals and no medically related ear problems, so that impressions can be successfully made.
+It is your responsibility to select such an individual as your subject.
+Confirm this a few days prior to arriving for the examination.

 Candidates should also bring the following to the exam:

 - One form of identification (ID) that includes your signature and photograph.
-Acceptable forms of ID include a driver's license with a photo; a passport; or other official form of ID that contains your photo and signature.
+Acceptable forms of ID include a driver's license with a photo; a passport; or other official form of ID that must include your photo and signature.
 Signatures will be required prior to and after completing the exam.

 - Ear impression material and tools sufficient for two ear impressions; you will be required to make binaural impressions.